jessewaweru/EcommerceAnalysis2024/README.md

 *Pie Charts showcasing Purchase amounts relationship with different parameters*

 ### Insights
 - Having a subsription status or a customer using a promo code didnt necessarily mean having higher purchases.
-However, being an Amamzon seller significantly impacted purchases for the e-commerce store.
+However, being an 'Amamzon seller' significantly impacted purchases for the e-commerce store.

 # Challenges
-The biggest challenge I faced came when I had to do Data cleaning on the Product details CSV file.
-One of its columns called 'Shipping weight' had weights mixed in i.e. pounds and ounces which proved really difficult and It forced me to use ChatGPT to figure out how to change the weights to a standardised unit and I had to do that while still retaining the identity of the weight for each value even though they were encoded together i.e. a numeric value together with the string value for weight measurement like '10.7 pounds'.
+The most significant challenge encountered during the project was data cleaning for the 'Product Details' CSV file.
+Specifically, the 'Shipping Weight' column contained mixed weight units (pounds and ounces), which presented a complex issue.
+To address this, I utilized ChatGPT to find a solution for standardizing the weight units while preserving the individual weight values, which were encoded as a combination of numeric and string components (e.g., '10.7 pounds').

 The code I used to fix this problem:
 ```python
 def convert_to_pounds(weight_str):